 - Faculty and staff will be billed for benefits contributions while on unpaid leave.

-- While on an unpaid leave of absence, you have the option within the first 31 days of your leave to continue your benefits or to waive them.
+- While not receiving pay from the university, you have the option within the first 30 days of your leave to continue your benefits or to waive them.
 At the start of your leave, please complete the Benefit Continuation During Unpaid Leave Election form to indicate your choice.
 If you elect to continue your benefits during an unpaid leave, you will be billed monthly for the employee premium cost of your benefits.
 Coverage will stop if you do not make payment by the due date.